Bikini Model Brooks Nader Spills Out Of Strapless Purple Dress

 Brooks Nader brought some serious heat to her Instagram page this weekend when she showed off one of her latest ensembles with her 329,000 followers.

-On Sunday, September 8, the Sports Illustrated Swimsuit star dazzled her fans with three sizzling snaps from her “casual Sunday” in New York with E!
+On Sunday, September 8, the Sports Illustrated: Swimsuit Edition star dazzled her fans with three sizzling snaps from her “casual Sunday” in New York with E!
 News, and her look certainly did not disappoint.
 The series of snaps caught the babe striking a variety of poses throughout the network’s studio, with Brooks showing off more and more of her enviable figure as fans swiped through the post.

 The Louisiana native opted for a striking purple dress for the evening, noting in the caption that the choice was to represent her alma mater Louisiana State University and, judging by the reaction of her fandom, the outfit was a big hit.
 While the ensemble looked nothing short of stunning on the S.I.
 Swim Search competition winner, it was its NSFW flair that truly caught the attention of her audience.